3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_deep_learning.rst

     Path to the directory where the point clouds representing each receptive field will be written.

+-- ``training_support_points_report_path``
+    Path to the directory where the point cloud representing the training support points (those used as the centers of the input neighborhoods) will be exported.

 -- ``support_points_report_path``
     Path to the directory where the point cloud representing the support points (those used as the centers of the input neighborhoods) will be